Buy Loceryl Nail Lacquer Online

 Like all medicines, some people may experience side effects as a result of using Amorolfine, although these are rare.

 - Rare side effects include nail damage, nail discolouration, fragile or brittle nails

 - In very rare circumstances, you may experience a skin burning sensation.

-If you experience any side effects of Curanail or Loceryl, talk to your doctor on the best course of action.
+If you experience any side effects of Curanail, talk to your doctor on the best course of action.